valory-xyz/brand-and-press-kit-agents-unleashed/README.md

 [Download the Powered by Olas badges here](https://github.com/contentwillvary/press-kit-olas/files/14792945/powered_by_olas_badges.zip)

 ### Logos
-By using the Olas DAO's Logos you are agreeing to the its Usage Terms (see below)
+By using the Olas DAO's Logos you are agreeing to the its Usage Terms (see below).
 * [Download the logos here](https://drive.google.com/drive/folders/1mQqehTDhwASh0o7GvGi4s_NNJbyal_Ya?usp=drive_link).

 | Do | Do not |